JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 wasting our time, and cudgelling our brains to no purpose, if we attempt to try back, and unravel this frightful complication from the beginning.
-Let us close our minds resolutely to all that happened last year at Lady Verinder’s country house; and let us look to what we CAN discover in the future, instead of to what we can NOT discover in the past.”
+Let us close our minds resolutely to all that happened last year at Lady Verinder’s country house; and let us look to what we _Can_ discover in the future, instead of to what we can _Not_ discover in the past.”

 “Surely you forget,” I said, “that the whole thing is essentially a matter of the past–so far as I am concerned?”